christophe0606/FixedPointLean/docbuild/src/cic.md

 mystruct.tag = 0;
 mystruct.value.i = 3;
 ```

+to create an `int` in the union.

+`#check` is useful to get the type of an expression.
+As shown in the info view, the type is `IntOrFloat`.

+`IntOrFloat.int` and `IntOrFloat.float` are not subclasses.
+The created type is always `IntOrFloat`.

 Then, in `C` to extract and process a value from the union, you would write: